-Come be part of something much bigger than a week-long project in Haiti as you join local Haitians in life and ministry.
-On your mission trip to Haiti, your team will get a glimpse of the challenges people face—including poverty, injustice, and corruption.
-Despite staggering unemployment rates, failed international charity efforts, and the lingering effects of the 2010 earthquake, you’ll meet Haitian people who are resilient and have found hope.
+Come serve together in Haiti and be part of something much bigger than a week-long project!
+On your mission trip, your team will get a glimpse of the challenges people face in Haiti—including poverty, injustice, and corruption.
+Despite staggering unemployment rates, failed international charity efforts, and the still-visible effects of the 2010 earthquake, you’ll meet Haitian people who are resilient and have found hope.

-Short-term teams on Haiti mission trips have the chance to make a long-term impact by supporting ministries and local leaders who are stepping up and seeking progress for their communities.
-Your team will follow the lead of local Haitian staff who not only coordinate the details of mission trips but also oversee RISING in Haiti, helping youth in their community through education and mentoring.
+Short-term Haiti missions teams have the opportunity to make a long-term impact by supporting ministries and local leaders who are stepping up and seeking progress for their communities.
+Your team will follow the lead of local Haitian staff who not only coordinate the details of mission trips but also help youth in their community through education and mentoring.

 As your team serves through work projects and children’s ministry, you’ll be an encouragement and practical support to everyone working behind the scenes.
-Will you come and experience the joys and challenges of life in this unique culture?
+Will you come and experience the joys and challenges of life in this unique culture on a mission trip to Haiti?

-Want to preview Mission Trips to Haiti?
-Check out EM Vision Trips for team leaders.
+Preview Mission Trips to Haiti! — Check out EM Vision Trips for team leaders.